 - Not received de minimis state aid beyond €200,000 over the current and previous two fiscal years

-Borrowers should approach one of the accredited BBB lenders with a “viable” proposal.
+Borrowers may approach one of the 40 accredited BBB lenders with a “viable” proposal.
 This must show that were it not for the COVID-19 pandemic the business would be considered viable by the lender, and the provision of the specified finance would enable it to trade out of any short to medium term difficulty.

 The Corporate Finance team at Ashcroft has great experience in helping SMEs raise different types of finance and have strong relationships with many of the pre-approved lenders.
 To find out more, please contact Tom Gallop, Partner, Corporate Finance.

 Loans backed by a guarantee under CLBILS will be offered at commercial rates of interest but the government will not cover interest or fees in the same way as the small business scheme.
+Further details of the scheme are expected in the coming weeks and this page will be updated accordingly.

 The CCFF is aimed at supporting the liquidity of larger corporates “who make a material contribution to the UK economy” by allowing them to raise short-term (up to 12 months) financing through issuing commercial paper which will be purchased by The Bank of England.